Mavericks vs. Raptors preview: 4 storylines to watch as Dallas hosts Toronto

 Can Toronto test the Mavs in clutch time?

-After riding the struggle bus in clutch games a year ago, the Mavericks are 6-0 in clutch games to start the season and have an offensive rating of 142.9 and a defensive rating of 85.7 in clutch minutes.
+After struggling in clutch games a year ago, the Mavericks are 6-0 in clutch games to start the season and have an offensive rating of 142.9 and a defensive rating of 85.7 in clutch minutes.
 The Mavs have scored 60 points in 19 clutch minutes while only giving up 30.
 That plus-30 clutch point differential is first in the NBA by an absurdly large margin.
 The Bucks are second at plus-13.

 How to watch